chevere/docs/architecture/exceptions.md

 ## Introduction

 Exceptions are events that happens on runtime, that disrupts the execution of the software.
-Chevere extends both [PHP exceptions](https://www.php.net/manual/en/language.exceptions.php) & [SPL exceptions](https://www.php.net/manual/en/spl.exceptions.php) with support for [Message](./../components/message.md).
+Chevere extends all [SPL exceptions](https://www.php.net/manual/en/spl.exceptions.php) with support for [Message](./../components/message.md).

-> 👍 Chevere exceptions are located at [Chevere\Exceptions]() namespace.
+> 👍🏾 Chevere exceptions are located at [Chevere\Exceptions](https://github.com/chevere/chevere/tree/master/Exceptions) namespace

 ## Design decisions